 Poland Dress Code

 Working abroad sounds like an adventure to many people.
-However, a job search in Poland requires more than just the obvious Poland CV writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in Poland.
+However, a job search in Poland requires more than just the obvious Poland CV with Poland cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to go for jobs in Poland.

 It is important to demonstrate at an interview good appearance as well as good manners.